ZupIT/beagle-docs/content/en/Resources/Customization/Beagle for Web/Remote view parameters.md

 {{% /tab %}}
 {{< /tabs >}}

-Angular and React accept remote view's properties that are called Load Params.
-It is through it, that some options are configured to influence the way the screens are rendered.
+Angular and React accept remote view properties that are called Load Params.
+It is through it that some options are configured to influence the way the screens are rendered.

-See below that properties accepted by it:
+See below the properties accepted by it:

 ```text
 import { LoadParams } from '@zup-it/beagle-web';